nishantjr/ml-tableau/docs/00-introduction.md

 and gives us a tangible object, called a refutation, in case the pattern is unsatisfiable.
 We may later work on a way of converting this to a formal proof.
-We propose using the presented decision procedure for this fragment as a new core for the proof framework in [@towards-a-unified-framework].
+We propose using the presented decision procedure for this fragment as a new core for the proof framework in \cite{towards-a-unified-framework}.